-The cha cha is an extremely popular Latin and ballroom dance that shares lots of style with salsa.
-An amazing array of well-known music has a cha cha rhythm, from Latin favorites to current pop and hip hop tunes, from the Beatles to Roy Orbison to Santana and more; so this is a really useful dance to know!
+The cha cha is a very popular dance that shares lots of style with salsa.
+An amazing array of well-known music has a cha cha rhythm, from Latin favorites to current pop and hip hop tunes, from the Beatles to Lizzo to Roy Orbison to Santana and more; this is a really fun and useful dance to know!

 Ballroom Cha-cha and street Cha-cha-cha in Cuba count “two-three-cha cha cha.”

 Country/western Cha-cha-cha and Latin street Cha-cha-cha in many places other than Cuba count “one-two cha cha cha” or “cha cha cha three-four”.

 Cha Cha Music: The Cha Cha is danced to Latin music, contemporary pop or hip hop, and even occasionally country music.
 The music for cha cha cha can be either energetic or slow and sensual, always with a steady and easy-to-find beat.
 (Cha cha variations: “Cowboy” Cha Cha is danced basically to any “four on the floor” music; in addition there are a number of country western novelty dances with the names that include “cha cha”.)

 Hip movement: Latin hip movement is achieved through a simple alternate bending and straightening action of the knees.
 Just shifting weight will result in a nice, relaxed hip movement.

 Cha cha is a fairly simple dance, and very popular, and it’s danced to music of all eras, including cutting edge pop music in the clubs today.

 Music for Dancing